Brand Identity

 Attractive and forward-looking

-The special feature of the positioned brand must be attractive to customers.
+The speciality of the positioned brand must be attractive to customers.
 This sounds mundane, but it has a simple background: product features are not sexy.
 Your customers are rarely interested in your layout or the individual contents of your services.
 What they are really interested in is the benefits they bring.
-As one major cosmetics brand put it: "We make cosmetics, but in the stores we sell hope".
+As one major cosmetics brand put it: “We make cosmetics, but in the shops we sell hope”.

 So you’re not selling a website, design or other services, but the benefits they bring to your customers.

-In the search for such points, store operators and service providers often come to the point where they conduct "market analysis".
-In the worst case, competitors are analyzed and bad copies are created.
+In the search for such points, shop operators and service providers often come to the point where they carry out “market analyses”.
+In the worst case, competitors are analysed and bad copies are created.
 At best, they ask customers about their ideas.
-This is not ideal either, because positioning should always be focused on the future.
+This is not ideal either, because positioning should always be focussed on the future.
 If you ask your customers, you will usually only be told common clichés or even the characteristics of the competition.

 But it is precisely the courage to try something new, combined with relevance for the customer, that leads to a strong position with customers.
 If implemented correctly, you will find yourself in the position of “market leader”.

-If you have any feedback or further questions on the topic of brand identity and positioning, please leave me a comment.
+If you have any feedback or further questions on the subject of brand identity and positioning, please leave me a comment.